Where the Dream Takes You: Reception

-Hits magazine recognized the track as one of their "Hot New Releases" in their June 2001 issue, with contributor Billy Bored writing about Interscope's intensions to secure "big airplay".
+Hits magazine recognized the track as one of their "Hot New Releases" in their June 2001 issue, with contributor Billy Bored writing about Interscope's intentions to secure "big airplay".
 Ultimately, "Where the Dream Takes You" was both a commercial and critical disappointment despite Disney's efforts; the song has been met with generally negative reviews from music critics, who dismissed it as standard and uninspired.
 Although AllMusic's Jonathan Widran believed the song could potentially become a "pop hit", he ultimately dismissed it as "fairly generic Diane Warren-written fare."
 In Billboard, radio personality Charles Karel Bouley agreed that the song is "average pop fare" while acknowledging its Top 40 potential.
 Film Score Monthly's Lukas Kendall strongly disliked the ballad, writing, "The less said about ...'Where the Dream Takes You,' the better", and dismissed it as Warren's poor attempt to receive another Best Original Song Oscar nomination.
 James Barry of Soundtrack.Net wrote, "If I had to pick something to dislike, it'd be the song 'Where the Dream Takes You'" because "it suffers from sounding like so much other disposable end-credits music".
 Telenet's Thomas Glorieux opined that the track "fails to even stir up the attention because I find it a very ordinary song".
 Although The Current's Aaron Abelto found the song's lyrics "quite banal", he admitted it "is perfect for those who prefer airy LITE FM faire" and "will help you get to sleep at night".

 Critics were also unimpressed with Mya's performance.
 Calling the singer "a curious choice" for "Where the Dream Takes You", Chuck Taylor of Billboard criticized Mya's vocals for failing "to lift the ballad beyond the mundane, while making it more than obvious that her talents are best-suited for uptempo, beat-heavy fare", and believes the single could have potentially benefited from a more powerful, seasoned vocalist.

 Ranking "Where the Dream Takes You" among Disney's worst songs, Consequence of Sound's Dominick Suzanne-Mayer panned the ballad as "an addendum every bit as forgettable ... as the film in which it appears."
 In a similar listicle, Josh Spiegel of /Film called it bland and ranked it 324th.
 Veronica Superguide ranked "Where the Dream Takes You" among the 14 worst Disney songs, with the editors calling it generic and trivial as its film.

 Where the Dream Takes You" was nominated for Best Original Song Written Directly for a Film at the World Soundtrack Awards in 2001.